Skip to main content

 Know the Signs of Carbon Monoxide Poisoning

-By knowing the signs of carbon monoxide poisoning, you can keep your family safe and prevent serious illness or death.
-If you suspect that you or a member of your family has CO poisoning, call 911.
+By knowing the signs of carbon monoxide poisoning, you can keep yourself and others safe and prevent serious illness or death.
+If you suspect that you or someone else has CO poisoning, call 911.
 It’s important to act quickly; one of the symptoms of CO poisoning is confusion, so your decision-making skills or ability to get help might diminish the longer you wait (New York State Department of Health).

 According to the CDC: “The most common symptoms of CO poisoning are headache, dizziness, weakness, nausea, vomiting, chest pain, and confusion.”